JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 # To call the hook that set hangar fold outside and inside
 At offset 0B8556, replace E805A5FEFF with E8C5F90E00.
 At offset 0B8862, replace 8A42273C027417 with E8B9F60E00EB17.

+# To call the hook that defines hangar ambient sounds
+At offset 05B93F, replace 81C297000000 with E8DCC5140090.

 *** Usage ***